Brendon-Hablutzel/library_busyness/README.md

 Contains a python script that fetches current occupancy data and sends it to the TypeScript API.

+### `predictor/model`

+Contains a python script that trains a timeseries forecasting model on the busyness data, then sends some predictions back to the database

 # Deployment with Docker

 Required environment variables: